AdobeDocs/experience-manager-65.en/help/sites-developing/universal-editor/introduction.md

 AEM will open the Universal Editor for pages based on this configuration.

 1. AEM will check the mappings under `Universal Editor Opening Mapping` and if the content is under any paths defined there, the Universal Editor is opened for it.
-1. For content not under paths defined in `Universal Editor Opening Mapping`, AEM checks if the `resourceType` of the content matches those defined in **Sling:resourceTypes which shall be opened by Universal Editor** and if the content matches one of those types, the Universal Editor is opened for it.
+1. For content not under paths defined in `Universal Editor Opening Mapping`, AEM checks if the `resourceType` of the content matches those defined in **Sling:resourceTypes which shall be opened by Universal Editor** and if the content matches one of those types, the Universal Editor is opened for it at `${author}${path}.html`.
 1. Otherwise AEM opens the Page Editor.

 The following variables are available to define your mappings under `Universal Editor Opening Mapping`.